Infiniti Q50

-The Infiniti Q50 is a compact executive car manufactured by Nissan for its luxury brand, Infiniti.
-Replacing the G/Q40 sedan, it debuted at the 2013 North American International Auto Show and went on sale in North America in the third quarter 2013 and in Europe in fourth quarter 2013.
+The Infiniti Q50 is a compact executive car manufactured by both Nissan and Dongfeng Nissan for its luxury brand, Infiniti.
+Replacing the Infiniti G Line sedan, it debuted at the 2013 North American International Auto Show and went on sale in North America in the third quarter of 2013 and in Europe in the fourth quarter of 2013.
 It is the export model of the Japanese domestic market's V37 Nissan Skyline.

 The design of the Q50 continues to follow the designs first shown by the 2009 Infiniti Essence concept and the production 2011 Infiniti M. The Q50 is also the first instance of a hybrid model in Infiniti's entry-level model but was later removed for the 2019 model year.

-First generation
+It was notable for not having a traditional steering column.

-Q50 sedan (2013–)
+Q50 sedan (2013–2024)

 The design was based on Infiniti Essence (crescent-cut C-pillar, deep body section, asymmetrical cabin layout, interior finishes) and Infiniti Etherea (headlights, three-dimensional double-arch grille, interior finishes).
 The production Q50 design was frozen in June 2011, after being designed by Joel Baek under Shiro Nakamura.

 The Q50 sedan was unveiled at the 2013 North American International Auto Show, followed by the 2013 Canadian International AutoShow, 2013 Geneva Motor Show (with Hybrid and 2.2d), 2013 Dubai International Motor Show, Auto Guangzhou Motor Show in China (with 2.0-liter (214PS) turbocharged engine from Daimler AG (Mercedes-Benz)), and Victoria Harbour in Hong Kong.

 Early US and Canada models include 3.7-liter V6 (333PS), 3.5-liter Hybrid (364 PS), each in a choice of rear-wheel drive or Intelligent All-Wheel Drive and in a selection of trim levels, including Sport models.

 US models went on sale in August 2013.

 Early Canadian models include 3.7-liter V6 (Q50 RWD, Q50 Sport RWD, Q50 Premium AWD, Q50 Premium AWD Navi, Q50 Premium AWD Navi and Deluxe Touring and Tech, Q50 Sport AWD, Q50 Sport AWD Deluxe Touring and Tech) and 3.5-liter Hybrid (Q50 Hybrid Premium RWD, Q50 Hybrid Premium AWD, Q50 Hybrid Sport AWD).

 The early European models included 2.2d and hybrid.
 Infiniti's 2.0 RWD (211 PS) model was added in 2014.

 In China the 2014 Q50 3.7L was sold as an imported vehicle until production in China could begin.
 The 2.0 RWD (211 PS) model and the Q50 Hybrid also joined the line up.

 Middle East models was set to go on sale in spring 2014 as 2014 model year vehicles.
 Early models include 3.7-liter V6 and 3.5-liter Hybrid, both in rear-wheel drive.

 Australian models went on sale in February 2014, launching with the 2.2d diesel and 3.5 gasoline hybrid models.

 Hong Kong models went on sale as 2014 model year vehicles.